ysabelwang/ysabelwang.github.io/aboutme.md

 title: About me
 ---
 ##### About me
 <p style="font-size: 14pt">Here you will find some of my background information.
-Use the menu below to navigate through this page.</p>
+Use the menu below to navigate.</p>

 ***
 <style>